 “The strongest impelling motive of the Jewish race is love of profit as distinct from any other form of money earning.”

-Voltaire was considered the champion of France’s Enlightenment writers, even spending time in jail because of views that were at odds with French authorities.
+Voltaire was considered the champion of France’s Enlightenment writers, even sitting in jail because of views that were at odds with French authorities.
 He spent his life exposing corruption and hypocrisy, but he also said this:

 ”They are, all of them, born with raging fanaticism in their hearts, just as the Bretons and the Germans are born with blond hair.
 I would not be in the least bit surprised if these people would not some day become deadly to the human race.”

-Those who argue to the contrary will tell you that he was very much anti-a lot of things, and for this reason his anti-Semitism is marred with controversy.
-However, these words were not part of a play or a novel and the minute writers go out of their way to express the Jews’ uniqueness as an inherent and nasty character trait, they’ve lost me for good.
+Those who argue to the contrary will tell you that he was very much anti-a lot of things, therefore, his anti-Semitism is marred with controversy.
+However, these words were not part of a play or a novel, and the minute writers go out of their way to express the Jews’ uniqueness as an inherent and nasty character trait they’ve lost me for good.
+Some ideas were rotten to the core yet they still played a role in systemic antisemitism.
 When you read these thoughts, you realize that Voltaire was a hypocrite.
 How can they be the champions of any cause other than hate when we know that anti-Semitism is a type of irrational thought pattern that has been fueled by the educated and non-educated alike for many centuries.

 T.S.
-Eliot was another anti-Semite and so was Fyodor Dostoyevsky, but then we have a few other Greats who stood up for justice and by doing so they publicly expressed their concern for injustices towards Jews.
-After the Dreyfus Affair, novelist Emile Zola published an open letter to the president of France, which was titled “J’accuse!”
-In this letter he exposed the cover-up and accused the French army of anti-Semitism.
-More examples of writers who defied the usual anti-Semitic stance of their countrymen were Anton Chekov and Leo Tolstoy.
-Chekov admired Zola for his involvement and said this about him:
+Eliot was another antisemite whose poetry evoked a link between Jews and corruption, and a threat to Ango-Catholic harmony and order.
+H. G. Wells expressed his disdain for Jewish particularism (dietary law, marriage, dress etc.); he viewed Jews as racists with anti-social traits of vulgarity and materialism that are evident in some of his characters.
+In Russian literature, Fyodor Dostoyevsky also incorporated anti-Jewish themes into his work: House of the Dead and The Brothers Karamazov express a deep antipathy towards Jews by use of well-known stereotypes: moneylenders, deceivers, and opportunists.
+But then we have a few other writers who stood up for justice and by doing so they publicly expressed their concern for injustices towards Jews.
+After the Dreyfus Affair, novelist Emile Zola published an open letter to the president of France titled “J’Accuse” whereby he exposed the cover-up of their crimes and accused the French army of antisemitism.
+More examples of writers who defied the usual anti-Jewish stance of their countrymen were Anton Chekhov and Leo Tolstoy.
+Chekhov admired Zola for his involvement and said:

 “Zola has gained immensely in public esteem; his letters of protest are like a breath of fresh air, and every Frenchman has felt that, thank God! there is still justice in the world, and that if an innocent man is condemned there is still someone to champion him.”

-After the infamous Kishinev pogrom in 1903, both Chekov and Tolstoy contributed their work to a Yiddish anthology in order to help the surviving Jewish victims, and Tolstoy said this:
+After the infamous Kishinev pogrom in 1903, both Chekhov and Tolstoy contributed their work to a Yiddish anthology in order to help the surviving Jewish victims, and Tolstoy added:

 “The terrible crime perpetrated in Kishinev made a painful impression on me… We recently sent a collective letter from Moscow to the mayor of Kishinev expressing our feelings about this terrible affair.”

-As you can see, there are a handful of writers who belonged to the literary elite and still exhibited tolerance and compassion towards Jews — they reset the moral compass of their countrymen so to speak.
+As you can see, there were a handful of writers who belonged to the literary elite and still exhibited tolerance and compassion towards Jews.
+Their activism had reset the moral compass of their countrymen so to speak.

-Whether or not to continue reading anti-Semitic authors will remain a personal decision for each and every one of us.
-Although, I have decided to ignore 20th century writers who knew all too well about the grimness of anti-Semitism, they would have a hard time debunking so much history.
-I can live happily without reading Alice Walker, poet Ezra Pound, and Evelyn Waugh just to name a few, and as for the rest of the bigots I will pick and choose according to what I can stomach only because I feel that I should be able to read their work in the context of the times.
-I still have a problem with thinkers such as Kant for instance whose pungent remarks about Jews puts into question his universal values as they pertained to him.
+Whether or not to continue reading antisemitic authors will remain a personal decision for each and every one of us.
+Although I have decided to marginalize the works of a few 20th century writers who knew all too well about the grimness of antisemitism, they would have a hard time rationalizing their distinctive hate of Zionism or Jews.
+Their writing serves to abet and inflame antisemitic attitudes.
+Perhaps that’s the question that we should be asking rather: what effect does their writing have on their readers?
+There are always lessons to be learned when reading great literature; I will probably continue to read the majority of problematic/antisemitic narratives in view of the author’s multidimensionality.
+I can live happily without reading Alice Walker again, and poet Ezra Pound will be viewed with great scrutiny as will Evelyn Waugh just to name a few, and as for the rest of the bigots I will pick and choose according to what I can stomach.
+I should be able to read their work in the context of the times, easier when reaching back to Graeco-Roman times rather than modern or postmodern literature, but I wonder whether they are taught with an emphasis on their prejudice too.
+That was not the case when I was in school.
+I still have a problem with thinkers such as Kant, for instance, whose dogmatic remarks about Jews question his universal values as they pertained to him.
 He too was a hypocrite.
-Kant was part of the 18th century Enlightenment movement after all, and that cultural group of academics hoped to reform society and advance knowledge based on rational thinking!
+Kant was part of the 18th century Enlightenment movement after all, and that cultural group of academics hoped to reform society and advance knowledge based on rational thinking.

-When my husband left the country on a business trip, I was finally able to gather my thoughts and write this piece without having to hear his argument over and over again.
+When my husband left the country on a business trip, I was finally able to gather my thoughts and write this piece.
 But he did not leave without warning me to stay away from his bookshelves.
 Yep, at our household we have His and Hers bookshelves.
-There you have it — even the most successful marriages (married for 13 years this January!) don’t shy away from impassioned arguments.
+There you have it — even the most successful marriages (married for 13 years this January) don’t shy away from impassioned arguments.
 So what’s next?
 As I look at my bookshelves, I see a few missing spots here and there, and the books that I’ve kept have also come to remind me of a problem that has plagued society for centuries.
-It’s not part of the past — not yet — because it’s still here and it’s still a troubling issue, and for this reason I also see a flawed society that is in dire need of self-reflection.
-But when I look at some of my other books, I also see genius, beauty, and inspiration.
+It’s not part of the past — not yet — because it’s still here and it’s still as troubling as ever, the reason I also see a flawed society that is in dire need of self-reflection.
+But when I view the titles of those other authors, the ones who didn’t employ a collective indictment of all Jewish people or single out any other group of people in their literary works, I also see genius, beauty, and inspiration.